pjotrp/deploy/README.md

 7. Expand recursive file copy and file permissions (in progress)

-Sorry, initially, no transactions, parallelization, fancy error reporting etc. But it will come!
-I have to start somewhere.
-Call it agility ;).
+Sorry, initially, no transactions, parallelization, fancy error reporting etc. Use GNU Guix properly for doing deployment right!
 At this stage I have started using deploy for machine management.
 Cfruby is being phased out.

 # License